harness/developer-hub/docs/frequently-asked-questions/harness-faqs/harness-delegate-faqs.md

 ### Troubleshooting the delegate

-For an overview of Harness' support for platforms, methodologies, and related technologies, Go to [Supported platforms and technologies](../../getting-started/supported-platforms-and-technologies.md).
+For an overview of Harness' support for platforms, methodologies, and related technologies, go to [Supported platforms and technologies](../../getting-started/supported-platforms-and-technologies.md).

 #### What are common problems with the delegate?